justinjiajia/cloud_security/labs/lab_6.md

         !Sub ${NetworkStackName}-SubnetID
    ```

-   It takes the *subnet ID* from the *lab-network* stack and uses it in the *lab-application* stack to launch the instance into the public subnet, which was created by the first stack.
+   It takes the *subnet ID* from the *lab-network* stack and uses it in the *lab-instance* stack to launch the instance into the public subnet, which was created by the 1st stack.

 ## Task 3: Updating a Stack